CrossOver (software): CrossOver Mac

 CrossOver Mac was released on January 10, 2007.
 With the release of CrossOver Mac 7 on June 17, 2008, CrossOver Mac was divided into Standard and Pro editions like CrossOver Linux.
-The Standard version included six months of support and upgrades, while the Pro version included one year of support and upgrades, along with a free copy of CrossOver Games.
+The Standard version included six months of support and upgrades, while the Pro version included one year of support and upgrades, along with a bundled copy of CrossOver Games.
 With the release of CrossOver Mac 11 in 2012 these different editions were all merged into a single CrossOver Mac product.

 In 2019, macOS Catalina went 64-bit only and eliminated support for 32-bit programs and libraries.
 In December 2019 Codeweavers released CrossOver 19, providing support for 32 bit Windows applications on an operating system with no 32 bit libraries solving this problem.
 The technique, known as "wine32on64", requires using modified LLVM to build additional thunk code that allows running 32-bit programs in a 64-bit wine.

+In early June 2023, CodeWeavers announced early stages of DirectX 12 support on macOS would be available in CrossOver 23.
+At WWDC 2023, Apple announced the Game Porting Toolkit based on CrossOver to bring Windows games to macOS.
+Apple did not collaborate with CodeWeavers on this toolkit.
+In September 2023, CodeWeavers released version 23.5 of Crossover which supports D3DMetal from the Game Porting Toolkit as well as the GStreamer media framework.

 Component's versions details

 As example of the complexity of the final package: